tipabu/hulu-rss/README.md

 FWIW, Hulu's format (when they were still generating feeds) was `{show} - s{season} | e{episode} - {title}`.

+### Episode Limit ###

+You can specify a limit on how many episodes to return.
+To enable this filter, include a `limit` parameter in the url.
+By default, the limit is 10.

 ### Only Show Free Episodes ###

 There was also an option in Hulu's API to only return free episodes.